rigs05/UserManagementAPI/README.md

             Fields: { name, password }

 NOTE: JWT Token is generated at Login and sent through response.
-Store it in Headers under 'Authorization': 'Bearer <\token>'
+Store it in Headers under "Authorization": "Bearer <token_string>"

 #### BELOW ENDPOINTS REQUIRE AUTHORIZATION HEADER TO BE DEFINED: